-Around this castle still remain many samurai residences, and today it is possible to visit a part of these residences.
+Around this castle many samurai residences still remain, today it is possible to visit a part of these wonderful buildings.

-I think this is a must-see place for everyone who has an interest in the samurai culture.
+This is a must-see place for everyone who has an interest in samurai culture.

 Moreover, Kakunodate is famous as the city of cherry trees.
 In springtime it is possible to see weeping cherries (called “shidarezakura – 枝垂桜” in Japanese) everywhere around the city.